-These tracts are located in a rural agricultural area and not highly visible from a county road.
+These tracts are located in a rural agricultural area.
 The state land does not provide any unique scenic qualities not also provided on adjacent private lands.
 The proposal does not include any on-the-ground activities, so there would be no change to the aesthetics in either alternative.